 Regarding official registration fees and taxes, the following cases need to be distinguished:

-The Khai Fah as a form of encumbrance is an excellent means for a lender to secure a loan in Thailand, and in certain cases, it can be a good alternative to registering a mortgage.
+In our experience, the Khai Fah as a form of encumbrance is an excellent means for a lender to secure a loan in Thailand, and in certain cases, it can be a good alternative to registering a mortgage.
 The advantage is the very efficient enforcement, which is also viable for a private lender.
 A standard enforcement procedure, including a public auction, is completely circumvented, and an “automatic” final ownership takes effect upon the expiration of the Khai Fah period.
 For the borrower/seller in the Khai Fah arrangement, it is however important to note the rather high fees and taxes and to be aware of the drastic consequences of expiration of the Khai Fah period.

 If you have any questions regarding the above, feel free to contact us at [email protected] or call us at +66 (0)2 117 9131-2.